TranDangKhoi/TranDangKhoi/README.md

 - 💜 I'm working on [Froggy Gaming](https://github.com/Baby-Frog/froggy-gaming-web/tree/main/froggy-gaming)

-- 🔭 I’m currently studying at one of FPT's college
+- 🔭 I’m currently studying at one of FPT's colleges

 - 🌱 Right now, i'm learning **ReactJS, Redux and some other random stuffs**